Sébastien Gattuso

-Sébastien Gattuso (born 28 June 1971 in Menton, France) is a Monégasque Olympic bobsledder who has competed in the 2002, and the 2010, and the 2014 Winter Olympics.
+Sébastien Gattuso (born 28 June 1971) is a Monégasque Olympic bobsledder who has competed in the 2002, and the 2010, and the 2014 Winter Olympics.
 He also competed in the 2004 and 2008 Summer Olympics where he ran the 100 meters.

 Career

 Bobsleigh

 He finished 4th with Patrice Servelle (two-man) at the FIBT World Championships 2004, a national record still unbroken (2024).

 He also competed at the 2002 European Championships, the 2003 World Championships, the 2003 World Indoor Championships and the 2007 European Indoor Championships without reaching the final.

 In October 2005, he was banned for six months after testing positive for finasteride (drug banned by the World Anti-Doping Agency from 2005 to 2009), a drug that can be used to mask the use of steroids and had been banned for 10 months.
 He argued he had been a therapeutic user for the past four years, to no avail.
 As a consequence, he could not compete in the 2006 Winter Olympics in Turin.

 Gattuso also competed in bobsleigh in two Winter Olympics, earning his best finish of 19th in the two-man event at Vancouver in 2010.
 The best World Cup finish for Gattuso was sixth in a two-man event at Cesana Pariol in 2007.

 He bobsleighed for Monaco during the 2014 Winter Olympics in Sotchi.